 Even with mulch, this plant isn't suited to areas that are prone to harsh freezing winter conditions.

-Monthly applications of a slow-release, balanced and diluted fertilizer during the growing season can be beneficial.
+Monthly applications of a slow-release, balanced, and diluted fertilizer during the growing season can be beneficial.
 More frequent feedings in the spring may help the plant's growth.

 Propagating Swamp Hibiscus

-Swamp Hibiscus grows well from seeds.
+Swamp hibiscus grows well from seeds.
 If you're collecting seeds from your existing plants, wait until the seed pods at the base of the flowers turn from green to brown.
 The seeds within can be removed from the pods and stored until the early spring.

 Although this is a hardy plant, pests such as aphids can sometimes be an issue.
 Sometimes it can be enough to spray cold water on the leaves to remove the insects.
 Insecticidal soaps can also be effective.